zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

    $ zephyr/zephyr.exe --help

+     [-h] [--h] [--help] [-?]  :Display this help [-rt]                     :Slow down the execution to the host real time [-no-rt]                  :Do NOT slow down the execution to real time, but advance Zephyr's time as fast as possible and decoupled from the host time
-     [-h] [--h] [--help] [-?]  :Display this help [-stop_at=<time>]         :In simulated seconds, when to stop automatically [-seed=<r_seed>]          :Seed for the entropy device
+     [-stop_at=<time>]         :In simulated seconds, when to stop automatically [-seed=<r_seed>]          :Seed for the entropy device
      [-testargs <arg>...]      :Any argument that follows will be ignored